justin-p/my-notes-and-snippets/cheatsheets/grep.md

 grep -E ^8.* data.txt
 ```

-## Quitetly find
+## Quietly find

-Quitetly grep something.
-Usefull in bash sripts where you just want to check if its true.
+Quietly grep something.
+Useful in bash scripts where you just want to check if its true.

 ```bash
 grep -q somestring data.txt